braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Pypestream/Partnership Documentation.md

 ### Step 3: Update the Solution Designs to Leverage Action Node Integration

-The final step of integrating with the Braze REST API Endpoints involves configuring the flows within Pypestream’s Design Studio to leverage the action node that was developed in Step 2.
+The final step of integrating with the Braze REST API Endpoints involves configuring the flows within Pypestream’s [Design Studio](https://platform.pypestream.com/design-studio/) to leverage the action node that was developed in Step 2.

-For additional information on how to configure action nodes within Design Studio, please refer to the Pypestream documentation available on support.pypestream.com.
+For additional information on how to configure action nodes within Design Studio, please refer to the [Pypestream documentation](support.pypestream.com).

 ## Customization

-There are multiple ways to leverage the Braze API Endpoints when designing a conversational solution using Pypestream.
+There are multiple ways to leverage the [Braze API Endpoints](https://www.braze.com/docs/api/basics/?redirected=true) when designing a conversational solution using Pypestream.
 This documentation outlines the steps required to set up the initial integration into the Braze Endpoint using Pypestream’s action node structure.
 The benefit of action nodes is the flexibility it provides when integrating into a service.
 Once the action node is instantiated, one has the flexibility of integrating into any Braze API Endpoint and evaluating the results in a multitude of ways.

-In the next section, we’ll discuss in more depth how to leverage an action node to integrate into the Braze User Track Endpoint to track and retarget users entering a Pypestream conversational flow.
+In the next section, we’ll discuss in more depth how to leverage an action node to integrate into the Braze [User Track Endpoint](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/) to track and retarget users entering a Pypestream conversational flow.

 ## Example Integration - Track Users for Targeting with User Track API Endpoint

 Once the prerequisites are met and an action node structure has been created, the developer has a blank canvas to work from when interacting with the Braze API Endpoints.
-The following outlines in detail the steps required to integrate an action node into the Braze User Track Endpoint - specifically to create a user profile to track a specific user entering a Pypestream conversational flow:
+The following outlines in detail the steps required to integrate an action node into the Braze Braze [User Track Endpoint](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/) - specifically to create a user profile to track a specific user entering a Pypestream conversational flow:

 ### Step 1: Collect Data from User in Conversation